-In “The Uneasy Relationship between Democracy and Capital,” Thomas Christiano makes a much-needed contribution to the normative analysis of structural dependence on capital.
+In “The Uneasy Relationship between Democracy and Capital,” Thomas Christiano makes a much-needed contribution to the normative analysis of the state’s structural dependence on capital.
 While he distances himself from the “extreme claim” of some Marxists that capitalism and democracy are incompatible, he argues that the tension between democracy and capitalist property rights is “a serious source of concern.”
-Christiano’s analysis is situated in his general theory of democratic governance of society, which according to him consists in roughly two stages: decision-making and implementation.
+Christiano’s analysis draws on his general theory of democratic governance, which according to him involves two essential stages: decision-making and implementation.
 In the decision-making stage, we secure political equality by a careful division of labor between policymakers and ordinary citizens.
 Citizens are tasked with “choosing the aims of the society” while policymakers such as politicians, interest groups, and administrators are tasked with “selecting the means by which these aims are to be achieved” (199-200).
 Then, in the post-decision stage of implementation, every social actor preserves political equality by cooperating with the democratic assembly in the pursuit of the democratically chosen aims.
-Thus “each person has duties within the society to carry out the policy and to cooperate in the pursuit of the aim to the best of his or her ability” such as the duty of citizens to obey the law and that of officials to exercise their discretion and powers to best realize the aims (207).
+Thus “each person has duties within the society to carry out the policy and to cooperate in the pursuit of the aim to the best of his or her ability”, such as the duty of citizens to obey the law and that of officials to exercise their discretion and powers to best realize the aims (207).

 On Christiano’s account, capitalist firms undermine democracy by failing to discharge their “informal moral duty” at the implementation stage.
 They are obliged to cooperate with the democratic assembly by avoiding using their power to undermine the government’s pursuit of the democratically chosen aims.
 “The thought is that once the aims have been chosen and the legislation is properly designed in pursuit of those aims, those who can interfere with the pursuit of the aims, by affecting the conditions of feasibility, have duties not to interfere, as long as they have reasonable alternatives to interfere” (207).
 Unless what he calls ‘mitigating circumstances’ obtain, the failure to cooperate with the democratic assembly amounts to a “public affirmation of the superior importance of the interests of the capitalist over those of others” (205).

 Christiano’s proposal exemplifies what I call “the subordination solution” to the problem of structural dependence on capital, where the power of capitalist firms seemingly undermines the democratic character of society.
 The democratic defect is diagnosed in terms of capitalist firms’ insubordination to, or failure to obey, the democratic assembly.
-This seems to be in line with the spirit of his argument too, exemplified in the claim that “[the capitalist response] suggests a failure of adequate respect for the democratic process” (205).
+This seems to be in line with the spirit of his argument, exemplified in the claim that “[the capitalist response] suggests a failure of adequate respect for the democratic process” (205).
 On this account, the complaint is directed against insubordinate firms with respect to their wrongful exercise of prerogatives.
-We resolve this complaint by requiring the firms to subordinate themselves back to the democratic assembly.
-I now turn to the closer examination of what this duty of subordination entails.
+According to Christiano, we resolve this complaint by requiring the firms to subordinate themselves back to the democratic assembly.
+I now turn to a closer examination of what this duty of subordination entails.

-The First Critique: The Informal Moral Duty and Justification of Private Property
+The First Critique: Informal Moral Duty and the Justification of Private Property